ericlbarnes/codeigniter-simpletest/README.md

 The CodeIgniter core is now being converted to using phpUnit so I'm using simpletest as a stopgap measure.

-In additon to the origional version I've added the ability to output the test results in Junit format for use in continuous integration systems based on work from <https://techknowhow.library.emory.edu/blogs/rsutton/2009/07/24/using-hudson-php-simpletest>
+In additon to the original version I've added the ability to output the test results in Junit format for use in continuous integration systems based on work from <https://techknowhow.library.emory.edu/blogs/rsutton/2009/07/24/using-hudson-php-simpletest>

 ## Overview